coderaven/rass/README.md

 - Download Rass (Zipped)
 - Extract the Zipped file
 - Open your command line and go to the directory where you have extracted RASS
+- Allow the program to run on your machine by changing its file permision: sudo chmod 777 rass
 - then type in your command line: sudo ./rass
 - that's it!
 Enjoy :D